zhanymkanov/fastapi-best-practices/README.md

         return data
 ```
-### 24. pre if data need to be pre-handled before validation
+### 22. pre if data need to be pre-handled before validation
-### 25. you can just raise a ValueError in pydantic schemas, if schemas faces http client
+### 23. you can just raise a ValueError in pydantic schemas, if schemas faces http client
 it wil return a nice response
-### 26. don't forget that fastapi converts response Model to Dict then to Model then to JSON
+### 24. don't forget that fastapi converts response Model to Dict then to Model then to JSON
 it may lead to bugs like model can parse only raw data (e.g. forced data aggregation for raw data)
-### 27. if must use sdk, but it's not async, use threadpools
+### 25. if must use sdk, but it's not async, use threadpools
-### 28. use linters (black, isort, autoflake)
+### 26. use linters (black, isort, autoflake)
-### 29. set logs from day 0